← Back to all work

 Competitor Analysis

-Before designing Still Space, I mapped the mental health app landscape to understand where existing products fall short — especially for users in acute emotional states.
+Before designing Still Space, I mapped the mental health app landscape to understand where existing products fall short — especially in making evidence-based techniques accessible without friction.

 Still Space Headspace Calm Daylio Bearable

-Core approach Adaptive companion for crisis & low-energy states Guided meditation & mindfulness Sleep stories, meditation & soundscapes Micro-journaling & mood tracking Symptom & mood tracking for chronic illness
+Core approach Evidence-based self-care: behavioral activation, mindfulness & reflection Guided meditation & mindfulness Sleep stories, meditation & soundscapes Micro-journaling & mood tracking Symptom & mood tracking for chronic illness

 Streak-free / no guilt mechanics Streaks & badges Minimal Streaks & badges

-Crisis resources built-in Hotlines in 3 languages Redirects to 911
+Crisis resources built-in Hotlines in 6 countries Redirects to 911

 Privacy-first (no data sharing) Shares with ad networks Shares with marketers Local storage